UOA-CS732-SE750-Students-2022/project-group-xerothermic-xeruses/packages/frontend/src/layouts/SidebarLayout/README.md

 # SidebarLayout

-For views that have a sidebar on the left, and content on the right with a title.
+For views that have a sidebar on the left and content on the right.

 ## Props

-`title` - _optional_

-- type: `string`
-- description: The title of the content.

 `sidebarContent` - _optional_